 Adventures in Magick by Pseudonymous Entity

-Summary: What if the first friend Harry made in the magical world was a goblin?
-What if Harry really liked fantasy books and games?
-What if he never stopped asking questions?
-What if things went a little differently…
+Summary: What if the first friend Harry made in the magical world was a goblin, and Harry really, really liked fantasy fiction?
+Curious!Harry.

 Ever Yours, Pseu [The clever, magnificent and ridiculously good looking]